ctrf-io/playwright-ctrf-json-reporter/README.md

 # Playwright JSON Reporter - CTRF

-`playwright-ctrf-json-reporter` is a Playwright test reporter that generates JSON test reports that are [CTRF](https://ctrf.io) compliant.
+playwright-ctrf-json-reporter is a Playwright test reporter to generate JSON test reports that are [CTRF](https://ctrf.io) compliant.

-No matter which test framework or library you use, generate the same JSON report with [Common Test Report Format](https://ctrf.io)
+With [Common Test Report Format](https://ctrf.io) you can generate the same JSON report no matter which no matter which framework or library you use.

 ## Features

-- Generate detailed JSON test reports that are [CTRF](https://ctrf.io) compliant
+- Generate JSON test reports that are [CTRF](https://ctrf.io) compliant
-- Customizable output options, generate minimal or comprehensive reports.
+- Customizable output options, minimal or comprehensive reports
 - Straightforward integration with Playwright
+- Enhanced test insights with detailed test information, environment details, and more.

+## What is CTRF?

+A JSON test report that is the same structure, no matter which testing tool is used.
+It's created to provide consistent test reporting across multiple testing libraries and frameworks.
+Many testing libraries exist, each generating test reports in their own way, CTRF provides a standardised JSON report schema for all so you can generate the same report anywhere.

 ## Installation